jorenvanhee/stitcher.io/src/content/blog/the-space-between-objects.md

 They fill —&thinsp;they are&thinsp;— the gap between and within objects.

-I believe this is the why functional programming is growing in popularity: functions are the gaps the make our program useful.
+I believe this is the why functional programming is growing in popularity: functions are the gaps that make our program useful.
 It's also the biggest pitfall of OO programming as we know it today: we think the objects themselves should provide the processes to work with them.